rohaneden10/aitfinalproject/index.md

 ![visualization (3)](https://user-images.githubusercontent.com/81614666/145689002-eac0ae70-92c5-4238-8768-91b5c2053b9b.png)

- We aslo tried to understand the relation between BMI Category and the races that we have available.
-The stacked bar graph above plots propotion of people in the different  BMI categories belonging To different races.
+ We aslo tried to understand the relation between BMI Category and the races that we had available.
+The stacked bar graph above plots propotion of people in the different  BMI categories belonging to different races.
 The propotion of obese and overweight people in the African American race was very high compared to the Caucasian American race.

  ![visualization (4)](https://user-images.githubusercontent.com/81614666/145689558-2d14499f-5c35-48bd-9ade-2ed8cadc0122.png)